 Human Data.
 Contrast enhancement is visualized in the placenta and fetal tissues after maternal GBCA administration.

-Cohort studies and case reports on exposure to GBCAs during pregnancy have not reported a clear association between GBCAs and adverse effects in the exposed neonates.
-However, a retrospective cohort study, comparing pregnant women who had a GBCA MRI to pregnant women who did not have an MRI, reported a higher occurrence of stillbirths and neonatal deaths in the group receiving GBCA MRI.
-Limitations of this study include a lack of comparison with non- contrast MRI and lack of information about the maternal indication for MRI.
-Overall, these data preclude a reliable evaluation of the potential risk of adverse fetal outcomes with the use of GBCAs in pregnancy.
+Cohort studies and case reports on exposure to GBCAs during pregnancy have not reported a clear association between GBCAs and adverse effects in the success and uses reports on exposure to docks during pregnancy have not reported a clear association between dBCAS and adverse effects in the exposed neonates.
+However, a retrospective cohort study, comparing pregnant women who had a GBCA MRI to pregnant women who did not have an MRI, eported a higher occurrence of stillbirths and neonatal deaths in the group receiving GBCA MRI.
+Limitations of this study include a lack of comparison with non-contrast MRI and lack of information about the maternal indication for MRI.
+Overall, these data preclude a reliable evaluation of the potential risk of diverse fated use the use of CBAs is ensured. adverse fetal outcomes with the use of GBCAs in pregnancy